|

 laparotomy.2 According to some, removal of foreign bodies like needle or small part of surgical items may

-cause more harm than the item itself and removal is not recommended.
-6 But
+cause more harm than the item itself and removal is not recommended.6 But

-warranted in spite of difficulty.
+preferred in spite of difficulty.

 One should take utmost care to avoid RFB to occur at all.
 Recently, New